WW & 1st Year Humanities Foundations 2024-2025

 The Caribbean

-by Elly Toebe
+by Elly Toebe (4th grade)

 The Caribbean is a tropical place located between the West Indies and Central South America.
 Some of the Caribbean islands are: Trinidad, Tobago, Puerto Rico, and Barbados.
 Caribbean history includes events from the 1700's to the 1800's.
 Weather in this area can vary, from sunny beach days to freezing hurricanes.
 Pirates from many other countries would come to the Caribbean to take sugar cane and gold.
 The Caribbean's dramatic history makes it special.